top of page

 2.6 Automatic Extraction of Shoreline using SAET algorithm and performing Change Analysis

-If you've seen the previous videos, you'd know how tedious it could sometimes be to extract Shoreline from Satellite Imagery - particularly if the coast is not linear.
-Moreover, the landscape around the shore is dynamic and ever-evolving - a complex interplay of factors such as tides, waves, floods, winds and shape of the beach sometimes makes it difficult to extract a contiguous agglomeration of edge pixels or line segments which one can demarcate as 'shoreline'.
+If you've seen the previous workflow demonstrations, you'll notice how tedious it could be sometimes to extract a Shoreline if the coast is not linear in shape.
+Moreover, the landscape around the coast is constantly shifting - a complex interplay of factors such as tides, waves, floods and winds - which does make it difficult to extract a contiguous cluster of edge pixels/line segments which one can demarcate as Shoreline.

-Video 7: Automated Shoreline Extraction using ECFAS' SAET algorithm on Landsat 8 Optical Imagery and Temporal Change Analysis (V6 of 7)
+Video 7: Automated Shoreline extraction using ECFAS' SAET algorithm on Landsat 8 Multispectral Imagery and subsequently performing temporal Shoreline Change Analysis (V6 of 7)

 TIMESTAMPS